Collecting GPU data using NVIDIA dcgm-exporter scripts

 To import GPU metrics collected by the dcgm-exporter scripts, you need to configure an ETL.
 For detailed step-by-step instructions on creating a Generic CSV Parser ETL, see Generic - CSV file parser.

-Only the GPU-specific settings and paths are mentioned below.
-All other ETL configuration steps (basic and advanced properties, scheduling, simulation/production modes, etc.) are covered in Generic - CSV file parser page.
+Only the GPU-specific settings and paths are specified in the following table.
+All other ETL configuration steps, such as basic and advanced properties, scheduling, simulation or production modes are covered on the Generic - CSV file parser page.

 GPU-specific ETL settings: